 Is it possible for me to cancel my race entry?
 And what is the policy on refunds?

-You are able to cancel/credit registrations up to a certai date (the date will be confirmed when entries open).
+You are able to cancel/credit registrations up to the cut-off date of midnight on 31 January 2018.
 Thereafter entry fees will not be refundable.
 Cancelled registration fees will be credited back to your payment card minus an Online Credit processing fee of 50 AED or 8% (whichever is greater) or to your Online Credit (minus 30 AED processing fee).
-You can use that Online Credit on any other event listed on Premier Online or you can transfer your Online Credit to another person which they can use when registering for any race.
-The receiver must have a Premier Online profile and the person transferring the Online Credit must have the registered email ID of the receiver to ensure an instant/free feature.
+You can use that Online Credit on any other event listed on Premier Online.
+Premier Online also gives you the option to purchase a Zero Charge Refund Cover at checkout which guarantees that you will get 100% of your registration fee refunded if you have to cancel before the cut-off date.

 Cancellations can only be made online and by the person who made the original registration.